cmlang/cml-compiler/README.md

 After that, the CML compiler packages will be available to be installed.

+### Finding Versions

-- To find the versions of the CML compiler available to install:
+To find the versions of the CML compiler available to install:

 ```
 $ brew search cml-compiler
 ```

-- To read the release notes of a specific version, please go to (look for the '.zip.notes.md' files): https://github.com/cmlang/cml-releases/tree/master/cml-compiler
+To read the release notes of a specific version, please go to (look for the '.zip.notes.md' files): https://github.com/cmlang/cml-releases/tree/master/cml-compiler

+### The Very Latest

-- If you'd like to always have the latest version of the CML compiler:
+If you'd like to always have the latest version of the CML compiler:

 ```
 $ brew install cml-compiler